pubnub/pubnub-mcp-server/resources/sdk_docs/c-sharp_access-manager.md

-# Access Manager v3 API for C# SDK
+# Access Manager v3 API for C# SDK (Condensed)

-Access Manager secures client access to PubNub resources by issuing time-limited tokens with embedded permissions.
-Grants can target:
-- Specific resources (Channels, ChannelGroups, Uuids)
-- Resource patterns (RegEx)
-- A specific authorized client (AuthorizedUuid)
+Access Manager issues time-limited tokens with embedded permissions for PubNub resources.
+Tokens can target specific resources or RegEx patterns and can be restricted to a single client via AuthorizedUuid.

+- Supports limiting access duration (TTL).
+- Supports resource lists and RegEx patterns.
-- Different permissions for different resources in one request
+- Supports mixed permissions per resource in one request.

-You can restrict a token to a single client using the authorizedUuid parameter.
-Only that userId (UUID) can use the token.
+- authorizedUuid restricts token use to a single userId (UUID).

-##### User ID / UUID
+User ID / UUID
-User ID is also referred to as UUID/uuid in some APIs and responses, and holds the value of userId set during initialization.
+- Some APIs refer to userId as UUID/uuid.
+UUID value equals the userId set during initialization.

-##### Request execution
+Request execution
-Use try/catch with the C# SDK.
-Invalid parameter errors throw exceptions; server/network errors return details in PNStatus.
+- Use try/catch.
+SDK throws exceptions on invalid parameters; server/network errors are in PNStatus.

 ```
 1try